Pixpipe/pixpipejs/cookbook/metadata.md

 # Metadata object
-The metadata format adopted in `Image3DAlt` appears to be generic enough to be used in Image2D.
-The following description is a minimalist list.
-To this list should be added any custom metadata relevant to one's application.
+The metadata format adopted in `Image3DAlt` can seem a bit complex, this is why it can be nice to break it down a little.
 Here is how it looks like:

 ```javascript
 var metadata = {